Code-Institute-Submissions/ci_milestone2/README.md

 ### Bugs and Fixes

+- Navbar not collapsing after click.
+Solved by adding `data-toggle="collapse" data-target=".navbar-collapse"` to the <a> tags.
+[Solution here](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click).

+#### Bugs without fix

+- Swiper.js infinite loop doesn't work when data comes from the API.
+This mode makes the swiper "infinite" by duplicating 3 or 4 slides and when the data comes from the API, the slider is duplicated but it is still empty.
+[Demo of what I wanted to implement](https://swiperjs.com/demos/200-infinite-loop.html).

 ## Deployment

 This project's repository is hosted on GitHub and was coded using the Visual Studio Code IDE.
 The following extensions were enabled to facilitate the work: